theahura/smashbot/README.md

     Damage calculator: trained using preset images to start (supervised).
     Learns to identify damage of a character with preset images (entire screen).
+    Note that only learns damages for a single character at a time; two of these will run simultaneously to learn damage of own char vs opponent.

     Inside the neural net, the damage calculator and action calculator are run in parallel.
 The output of the damage calculator is compared to previous